NukolLodda/NukolLodda/README.md

 Modding has been a long time dream of mine since I was in around 5th grade.

-However, watching other people play mods and a mix of my crrative desire is what mainly inspired me to do modding
+However, watching other people play mods and a mix of my creative desire is what mainly inspired me to do modding

 <br>